 Aircraft / ATR 42

-ATR 42-600S in livery of Canario Airlines, shown in side view.
+ATR 42-500 Combi in livery of Dominicana Airlines, shown in side view while in midflight.

-The ATR 42 is a four-abreast, short range, twin engine turboprop regional airliner produced by ATR, a French-Italian aircraft manufacturer based in Toulouse, France.
-ATR is a joint venture between Aérospatiale of France (now Airbus) and Aeritalia (now Leonardo) of Italy.
+The ATR 42 is a four-abreast, short range, high-wing, twin engine turboprop regional airliner produced by ATR, a French-Italian aircraft manufacturer based in Toulouse, France.
+ATR is a joint venture between Aérospatiale of France (now part of Airbus) and Aeritalia (now Leonardo SpA) of Italy.

 Reference: Wikipedia.